Blogpost · March 21, 2026

 • Pros: Significantly higher accuracy on reasoning tasks.

-• Cons: 5-10Γ— more expensive and slower due to multiple LLM calls.
+• Cons: 5–10× more expensive and slower due to multiple LLM calls.

 ReAct: Reasoning and Acting

+ReAct (Reasoning + Acting) combines chain-of-thought reasoning with the ability to take actions — calling tools, searching the web, querying databases, running calculations.
 The model alternates between reasoning about what to do next and actually doing it.

-The ReAct Pattern
+The ReAct pattern

-Each step follows a Thought β†’ Action β†’ Observation cycle:
+Each step follows a Thought → Action → Observation cycle:

-Example: Question Answering with Search
+Example: Question answering with search

 Question: What is the population of the capital of France?